English as a Second Language Program

 “Then the righteous will answer him and say, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?
 When did we see you a stranger and welcome you, or naked and clothe you?
 When did we see you ill or in prison, and visit you?
 And the king will say to them in reply, ‘Amen, I say to you, whatever you did for one of these least brothers of mine, you did for me.’”
 (Matthew 25: 37-40)

-Verbal communication is an indispensible tool for discipleship in Christ:
+Verbal communication is an indispensable tool for discipleship in Christ:

 “No foul language should come out of your mouths, but only such as is good for needed edification, that it may impart grace to those who hear.”
 (Ephesians 4:29)

-The 13-week Spring semester will run from January 31st to May 4th.
-During this period, classes will be held on Tuesday, Wednesday, and Thursday evenings from 6:30 to 8:30pm, with optional pre-class tutoring between 6:00 and 6:30pm.
-Language instruction will be provided at Level 1 (Beginner) through Level 5 (Advanced).
-Students may register in person, starting Thursday, January 26, between 6:00 and 8:00pm, at St. Matthew’s Education Center, 1726 N Street, NW.
+The 10-week Fall semester will run from October 4 to December 7.
+During this period, classes will be held on Tuesday and Wednesday evenings from 6:30pm to 8:30pm, with optional pre-class tutoring between 6 and 6:30pm.
+Language instruction will be provided at Level 1 (Beginner) through Level 3.
+Students may register in person on Tuesday, September 27 or Wednesday, September 28, between 6:30 and 8:30pm, at St. Matthew’s Education Center, 1726 N Street, NW.
 At registration, each student will be assessed to determine the appropriate class level in which he/she will be placed.
-Student registration from 6:00pm to 7:30pm continues on all class dates through Thursday, March 9th.
-The cost for the semester is $40.
-For more information, please contact Molly Egilsrud at email@example.com.
+Student registrations will be from 6pm to 7:30pm on all class days until classes are full.
+The cost of the 10-week semester is $25.
+For more information, please contact firstname.lastname@example.org.

 End of Semester Celebration

 On the last day of each semester, all the students and volunteers of the semester gather in one of the Cathedral’s large conference rooms to celebrate their achievements.
-During this “End of Semester Celebration”, each student is conferred an official “Certificate of Participation” to acknowledge their participation in the ESL Program.
+During this “End of Semester Celebration”, each student receives an official “Certificate of Participation” to acknowledge his or her participation in the ESL Program.
 The celebration is a “potluck” event, where each student and volunteer is invited to bring a dish of food, desert, or beverage of their choice to share with their fellow classmates and volunteers.
 Family members and friends of the semester’s students and volunteers, as well as alumni of the ESL Program (i.e., former students and former volunteers) are welcome to join us for this celebration.